Over 60 years.

 Come on – you wouldn’t see as many KFC ads by the side of the road if they weren’t effective, would you?

-Showcase Outdoor state that billboard advertising can reach up to 87% of people in the surrounding area.
+Statistics show that nearly 20 million adults in the UK see a billboard every week.
 That’s an incredible stat, and for businesses that are looking to gain more local clients, that’s a huge draw.